 Applicants should submit provisional or ongoing work from an as-yet-to-be completed project that would likely benefit from (and likely be concluded if) the photographer were to receive the grant.
 Applicants may also submit limited supplementary past work on a related subject as a way of demonstrating the photographer's ability to execute the new proposed project.
 A written project proposal is required.

 The W. Eugene Smith Memorial Fund, Inc., a not-for-profit corporation qualified under Section 501(c)(3) of the Internal Revenue Code, independently administers the grant program that provides photographers with the financial freedom to carry out or complete a major photographic essay.
-For 2019, the amount of the grant will be $40,000.
+For 2020, the W. Eugene Smith Memorial Fund will award $10,000 to five photographers in response to the global pandemic.
 An additional $5,000 grant will be dispersed as a Fellowship, and two finalists deemed worthy of special recognition will each be given a grant of $2,500.
-All awards will be presented in a ceremony held in New York City on October 16, 2019.

 A biography with up to 1500 characters (approximately 275 words) and a CV with up to 2000 characters (approximately 350 words).
 The CV can be submitted as a PDF.